NYC-Manhattan Community District 10--Harlem PUMA, NY

 Race

-The most common educational levels obtained by the working population of NYC-Manhattan Community District 10--Harlem PUMA, NY in false were N/A.
+The most common educational levels obtained by the working population of NYC-Manhattan Community District 10--Harlem PUMA, NY in 2023 were Bachelors Degree (24.7k), High School or Equivalent (24k), and Graduate Degree (19.4k).

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.